 - Establishing a safe environment in which children can learn and develop.

-Please click here for a letter from Mr Collins regarding social media use by students in years 9 to 11.
+Please click here for a letter regarding social media use by students in Years 9 to 11.

-Please click here for a letter from Mr Collins regarding social media use by students in years 7 and 8.
+Please click here for a letter regarding social media use by students in Years 7 and 8.

 Does your child use any of the following technologies?